BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/Tensors.md

       {"TensorName", "Internal name of Tensor"},
       {"TensorDisplayName", "Name used for display of Tensor in notebook"}, {"Metric", "Metric associated with the Tensor"},
-      {"MetricQ", "Test whether a Tensor is a metric"}, {"RepeatedIndexQ", "Check whether a Tensor has repeated indices"}, {"InverseMetric", "Inverse metric associated with the Tensor"}, {"SetTensorName", "Change the name of Tensor"}
+      {"InverseMetric", "Inverse metric associated with the Tensor"}, {"Curve", "Curve associated with the Tensor"},
+      {"MetricQ", "Test whether a Tensor is a metric"}, {"CurveQ", "Test whether a Tensor is a Curve"}, {"OnCurveQ", "Test whether a Tensor is on a Curve"}, {"ValidTensorExpressionQ", "Test whether a Tensor expression is valid (in indices and metrics)"}, {"ValidateTensorExpression", "Similar to ValidTensorExpressionQ, but aborts and prints error messages"}
     }
    },
    {"Title" -> "Tensor manipulation",
     "DetailedFunctions" -> {
-      {"ShiftIndices", "Raise and lower indices on a Tensor"}, {"ContractIndices", "Trace over repeated indices"},
+      {"ShiftIndices", "Raise and lower indices on a Tensor"}, {"MergeTensors", "Combine an expression into a single Tensor"}, {"ContractIndices", "Trace over repeated indices"},
-      {"MergeTensors", "Combine an expression into a single Tensor"}, {"MultiplyTensors", "Outer product of Tensors"},
+      {"MultiplyTensors", "Outer product of Tensors"},
       {"MultiplyTensorScalar", "Product of a Tensor and a scalar"}, {"SumTensors", "Sum of Tensors"},
       {"D","D is overloaded.
-It takes the partial derivative of a Tensor."}, {"CovariantD", "Covariant derivative of a Tensor"}
+It takes the partial derivative of a Tensor."}, {"CovariantD", "Covariant derivative of a Tensor expression"}
     }
    },
    {"Title" -> "Common Tensors and functions",